 At then recent Agile Singapore conference James Grenning presented two technically focused talks - one on the importance of technical excellence and the other teaching test driven development.
 He spoke to InfoQ about the importance of strong technical practices to enable true agility in software development.

-The book Common System and Software Testing Pitfalls by Donald Firesmith provides descriptions of 92 pitfalls that make testing less efficient and effective.
-The descriptions explain what testers and stakeholders can do to avoid falling into the pitfalls and how to deal with the consequences when they have fallen into them.
+Common System and Software Testing Pitfalls provides 92 pitfalls that make testing less efficient and effective.
+It aims to help you to avoid falling into pitfalls or dealing with the consequences.

 Scott Ambler discusses a recent mini-survey designed to find out how TDD is being used in practice.
 He examines the state of practice and what techniques and tools are being used with TDD.